jdgiles26/gbox/README.md

 We welcome contributions!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b username/feature-name`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin username/feature-name`)
 5. Open a Pull Request

+### Things to Know about Dev and Debug Locally

+#### How to run gbox in dev env instead of the system installed one

+1. Stop the installed gbox by `gbox cleanup`.
+It will stop the api server so that you can run the api server in dev env.
+2. Execute `make api-dev` in project root.
+3. Execute `./gbox box list`, this is the command run from your dev env.

+#### How to connect MCP client such as Claude Desktop to the MCP server in dev env

+1. Execute `make mcp-dev` in project root.
+2. Execute `./gbox mcp export --merge-to claude`

+#### How to open MCP inspect

+1. Execute `make mcp-inspect` in project root.
+2. Click the link returned in terminal.

+#### How to build and use image in dev env

+1. Execute `make build-image-python` in project root to build Python image, or `make build-images` to build all images.
+2. Change the image name as needed (e.g., `make build-image-typescript` for TypeScript image).
+3. You may need to delete current sandboxes to make the new image effective `./gbox box delete --all`

+#### Why MCP client still get the old MCP content?

+1. After you change MCP configuration such as tool definitions, you need to run `make build` to update the `dist/index.js` file.
+2. You may also need to execute `./gbox mcp export --merge-to claude`

 ## License